Claude R. Kirk Jr.: Governor

-In 1966, Kirk would run for governor and win against Democratic candidate, Robert King High, the mayor of Miami.
+In 1966, Kirk ran for governor and defeated the Democratic candidate, Robert King High, the mayor of Miami.
 High had unseated incumbent governor Haydon Burns, a Conservative Democrat, in the Democratic primary.
 In the general election, Kirk won a majority of the vote in 56 of the state's 67 counties.

 One of the major themes of Kirk's campaign was his strong support for capital punishment, in contrast to Collins', Bryant's and Burns' opposition to capital punishment.
 Kirk promised to resume executions (the last had taken place in Florida in 1964), but no executions occurred during his administration, mostly because of an informal nationwide moratorium.
 Kirk made headlines when, during the campaign, he visited Florida State Prison and, after shaking hands with several death row inmates, said, "If I'm elected, I may have to sign your death warrants."

 Burns's refusal to support High was a major factor in Kirk's decisive victory in the general election.
 Upon taking the oath of office on January 3, 1967, he became the state's first Republican governor in 90 years.
 During his four-year term in office, Kirk help shepherd a new Florida Constitution bringing Florida into the modern era in 1968.
 Although he had a Democratic-controlled legislature and Cabinet, Democrats did not have a veto-proof majority during Kirk's term of office.
 The governor was often at odds with both Democrats and his Republican colleagues in the legislature on issues such as growth and taxes.
 He earned the nickname Claudius Maximus because of his brash, acerbic style of leadership and opinionated, colorful personality.
 In May 1967, in response to lobbying from the Walt Disney Company, Kirk signed into law legislation which created the Reedy Creek Improvement District and granted the Walt Disney Company self-governing status near the area where Walt Disney World was being constructed.
 During 1967, a riot would occur in Tampa starting on June 11.
 Kirk himself would be involved with it and visited the city on numerous occasions.